elenacbravo/SmartHome/README.md

 - Has policies which allow full access to DynamoDB
 - Once created, give this user CLI access and save your keys somewhere as we will need to inject them later on into some of the services.

-### **App-servers**
-This module sets up five EC2 servers for each service, including a bastion host.
-They all have their specific and adequate security groups and subnets ids depending on their privacy settings.

 ## Usage
 Before proceeding, ensure that you have authenticated your AWS account via the AWS CLI using your access keys.